 Ridiculous, I know.
 But it wasn’t just about the concessions if at all.
 It was more the embarrassment that I hadn’t achieved what I would have expected to by now in my professional or personal life.
 No promotion, no house, no man, and with that no babies in the near future either.
-Was I alone in these sentiments I wondered, or was it systemic, the result of the endless, pervasive messaging women receive that we can only succeed when we’re young and in what part is that societal expectation driven or exacerbated by the fashion and beauty industries?
+Was I alone in these sentiments I wondered, or was it systemic, the result of the endless, pervasive messaging women receive that we can only succeed when we’re young and in what part is that societal expectation exacerbated by the fashion and beauty industries?

 Working for some of fashion’s biggest designer brands, we’ve seen girls on the catwalk as young as 14 years old.
-Having children styled as grown women in luxury’s finest attire is inherently dangerous for both parties involved.
+Having children styled as grown women in desirable, luxury attire is inherently dangerous for both parties involved.
 Pre-teens are over-sexualised, fetishised and their innocence removed.
 Adult women are aspiring to a pre-pubescent physique.
 The glamour and pursuit of a child’s figure can induce anorexia, bulimia and other eating disorders which are the enemies of self-esteem – I should know.

 When clothes do me wrong, leisurely browsing through the beauty hall of department stores remains for me a much loved shopping experience.
 I take huge pleasure in jumping from brand to brand, testing new eye-shadow colours on the back of my hand, experimenting with different shades of red and pink lipsticks, or in discovering a great, new primer.
-But with skincare, I tend to fall back on my key, three products – a Clearasil face wash, Simple make up wipes, and a cheap and cheerful moisturiser by Olay.
+But with skincare, I tend to fall back on my key, three products, a Clearasil face wash, Simple make up wipes, and a cheap and cheerful moisturiser by Olay.
 Yet everyday, more creams and serums and cleansers and scrubs are appearing on the market with the promise of tightening skin, reducing fine lines and wrinkles, and brightening dark spots for a radiant and youthful glow.
-And there I was starting to get distracted.
+And there I stood starting to get distracted.